CRISES-URV/eVerification-2/README.md

 with the collaboration of CRISES research group from Universitat Rovira i Virgili, and supported by the Spanish Ministry of Industry, Commerce and Tourism (through the development program AVANZA I+D).

-You can find more information about eVerification2 project in http://crises-deim.urv.cat/everification2

 <a href="https://www.planavanza.es" target="_blank"><img src="https://raw.github.com/CRISES-URV/eVerification-2/master/figures/logo_planAvanza2.png"  width="300" height="150">

 <center><table border="0">